chris-wood/draft-arc/draft-yun-cfrg-arc.md

 ## Presentation Proof {#presentation-proof}

-The presentation proof is a proof of knowledge of (m1, r, z) used in the presentation, and a proof that the counter used to make the tag is in the range of [0, rateLimit).
+The presentation proof is a proof of knowledge of (m1, r, z) used in the presentation, and a proof that the counter used to make the tag is in the range of [0, presentationLimit).

 Statements to prove: